MicrosoftDocs/PowerShell-Docs/developer/format/entryselectedby-element-for-customentry-for-controls-for-configuration-format.md

 ---
 # EntrySelectedBy Element for CustomEntry for Controls for Configuration (Format)

-Defines the .NET Framework types that use the definition of the common control or the condition that must exist for this control to be used.
+Defines the .NET types that use the definition of the common control or the condition that must exist for this control to be used.
 This element is used when defining a common control that can be used by all the views in the formatting file.

 Configuration Element (Format)
 Controls Element of Configuration (Format)